jambonz/jambonz-infrastructure/packer/jambonz-sbc-rtp/README.md

 # packer-sbc-rtp

 A [packer](https://www.packer.io/) template to build an AMI for a jambonz SBC RTP server.
-The base linux distro is Debian 9 (stretch).
+The base linux distro is Debian 10 (buster).

 ## Installing